ItsLxst/VoteFlow/README.md

 - Browse feedback posts with title, description, category, status, and vote count
 - Filter by category and search by title — both reflected in the URL (`?category=...&query=...`) so filtered views are shareable/bookmarkable
-- Submit new ideas through a modal form, written directly to PostgreSQL via a Next.js Server Action
+- Submit new ideas through a modal form, written directly to PostgreSQL via a Next.js Server Action, with a pending state on the submit button
-- Upvote posts via a Server Action — the button state updates instantly, and the vote count refreshes once the page revalidates
+- Upvote posts with true optimistic UI (`useOptimistic`) — the vote count updates instantly on click, before the server confirms
+- Per-visitor vote tracking via a persistent cookie identity and a `Vote` model — duplicate voting is prevented and vote state survives page reloads
-- Post detail pages with comments; adding a comment updates the thread immediately
+- Post detail pages with comments; adding a comment updates the thread immediately with a pending state on submit
 - Dashboard stats: total posts, under review, in progress, and completed counts

 ---